petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```

 If the driver is blacklisted, you don't need to modify anything else.
-Be careful with entries that start with #blacklist amdgpu – this means the driver isn't blacklisted
+Be careful with entries that start with #blacklist amdgpu –  this indication means that the driver isn't blacklisted

 ##### Blacklist the amdgpu Driver